 95-1050 Makaikai, Mililani, Hawaii 96789

-On the Island of Oahu, Established 55+ Community of Olaloa Has Low Maintenance Condominiums, 21 Landscaped Acres, a Community Garden and More
+On Hawaii's Island of Oahu, the Established 55+ Community of Olaloa Has Low Maintenance Condominiums, 21 Landscaped Acres, a Community Garden and More

 Built between 1992 and 1993, the mellow 55+ condominium community of Olaloa is just a short drive north of Honolulu on Hawaii's Oahu island.
 The meaning of Olaloa is "long life," and the village prides itself on maintaining healthy lifestyles by nourishing a senior's mind, body, and soul.

-The community is gated, secure and fully staffed.
+Olaloa is gated, secure and fully staffed.
 Weight training, chair stretch, Tai Chi, Qigong, and flower arrangement are just a few of the scheduled classes.
 Neighbors meet for movie nights, karaoke potlucks, and ukulele jams.
-The community center is a little dated but has an exercise room, a lounge, a ballroom, and a well-appointed library.
+The community center is a little dated but has an exercise room, a lounge, a ballroom, a well-appointed library and a swimming pool.
 The community garden is particularly popular.

-Olaloa is surrounded by trails, two forest reserves, and a wildlife refuge.
+Trails, two forest reserves, and a wildlife refuge are nearby.
 The Ewa Forest Reserve permits camping.
-The nearby Wahaiwa Freshwater State Park is open for picnicking as well as shore and boat fishing.
+Wahaiwa Freshwater State Park is open for picnicking as well as shore and boat fishing.
 The Patsy T. Mink Regional Park has tennis courts, an Olympic-size pool, and an archery range.
 The Mililani Golf Club, a par-72 course, is open to the public.